MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxserver-object-visual-basic-.md

-﻿---
+---
-Description: 'The FaxServer object is used by a fax client Microsoft Visual Basic application to manage a connection to the fax service.' ms.assetid: '8991a9b4-b4bc-4c7c-92ec-c1e7ecb6c33a'
+Description: The FaxServer object is used by a fax client Microsoft Visual Basic application to manage a connection to the fax service. ms.assetid: 8991a9b4-b4bc-4c7c-92ec-c1e7ecb6c33a
 title: FaxServer object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxServer object